quaap/Primary/README.md

 Version 0.3 will add Time and Clocks.

+You can find the latest installable version on [FDroid](https://f-droid.org/repository/browse/?fdid=com.quaap.primary).

 The app is designed to allow other level sets, and in the future I'd like to add other math levels (ideas: word problems, easier and harder math,  fractions, decimals, time, etc) and other subjects as well (ideas: reading, maps, geometry, science, etc?)